krakenjs/swaggerize-express/README.md

 The arguments passed to a handler function are:

 - `req` - the `request` object.
-- `reply` - an wrapper of `res.send` in express with some additional behavior.
+- `reply` - a wrapper of `res.send` in express that provides output model validation.

 ### Reply Function